unikraft/eurosys21-artifacts/experiments/tab_04_kvs_compare/README.md

 Run prepare.sh from the root folder of the experiment on both server and client.

+!!!!
+After each experiment, it is necessary to do a `clean.sh` and take everything from 0 for the next experiment.

 # Server

 The server is running on uktut1.
 We first run the server and next the